odea-project/qAlgorithms/report/report.md

 MS data with the parameter mz and at least one additional dimension of separation.
-Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning there are still secondary tests requiring bin metadata. (@todo link to bin object)
+Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning there are still secondary tests requiring bin metadata. (@todo link to bin object) The act of creating one or more new bins from an existing one while discarding all points which are not present in one of the new bins is called subsetting.
+Only open bins can be subject to subsetting.

 The user specifies which subsetting methods should be used and, if applicable, parameters of these methods.
 The selection must be made before compiling the program.
 The following description only concerns the grouping by mz and scan number of centroids.
+Other subsetting routines are not included in the program at the time of writing.
 It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.

-Grouping is performed iteratively over all open bins.
-Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin.
+Subsetting is performed iteratively over all open bins.
+Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin intially.
-Grouping always involves separating a bin into two or more smaller bins until no smaller bin can be created.
-This process is referred to as subsetting (of an open bin).

 First, open bins are subset by mz.
 Grouping in mz utilises the order spaces of neighbouring masses, which are calculated after sorting points in the bin by mz.